 Strategic Management in Complex Systems Intensive

-Implementation of solutions to health and health care issues requires strategic management of resources in the context of complexity.
-This intensive will prepare students to effectively manage human, financial, and political resources to effectively implement programs and strategies.
+Implementation of solutions to public health challenges requires strategic management of resources in the context of complexity.
+This intensive will prepare students to manage human, financial, and political resources to effectively implement public health programs.

 2. Core Public Health Knowledge